SOC133-LIT114: The Indigenous People of The Americas

 - COMPLETING WORK … FIRST, complete your assignments for each week on paper or computer – but all work must be transferred to your syllabus.
 Essays MUST be double spaced and size 12 Times New Roman black font.
 Always save your work.
 Always type final work unless it is a drawing. graph, image or complicated math computation - in those cases copy that scan or photo/image to your syllabus (keep photos/images small) with the rest of your responses.
 Add the work to your syllabus where requested is sections that read "Add Responses Here"

 - SUBMITTING WORK: ALL work must be submitted via this website so that it is sent to the assigned evaluators.
-You must submit all 5 weeks at once by selecting "Student Services" and "Submit Work"- If you did not save your syllabus and it is no longer available, you must use the current one.
+You must submit all weeks at once by selecting "Student Services" and "Submit Work"- If you did not save your syllabus and it is no longer available, you must use the current one.
 Students with disabilities will receive an automatic modified grading scale but may also contact us for additional accommodations.
-All students must earn a "C" or better for credit and will have only TWO attempts at submitting - so do your best!
+All students must earn a "C" or better for credit and will have only THREE attempts at submitting - so do your best!

-- MAILING WORK: You may also COPY your work and MAIL the originals with your syllabus to Central Office Mailing Address: PO BOX 759 Saint Helena Island, SC 29920 Office: 773-499-2668 (Mailed work will not be returned).
+- ALTERNATIVE: MAILING WORK: You may also COPY your work and MAIL the originals with your syllabus to Central Office Mailing Address: PO BOX 759 Saint Helena Island, SC 29920 Office: 773-499-2668 (Mailed work will not be returned).